kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 ## Process Flow

+1. **Trigger workflow**: User or automation triggers a GitHub workflow.

-1. **Obtaining the OIDC Token**: The process begins with GitHub's OIDC identity provider issuing an OIDC token.
+2. **Obtaining the OIDC Token**: The process begins with GitHub's OIDC identity provider issuing an OIDC token.
 This token is used to securely pass information about the workflow.

-2. **Passing the OIDC Token**: The OIDC token is then passed as a parameter to the `oci-image-builder` pipeline in a signed JWT format.
-This ensures the secure and authorized passing of information about the workflow.
+3. **Trigger oci-image-builder pipeline**: Image builder client call ADO API to trigger `oci-image-buidler` pipeline.
+The OIDC token, along with additional parameters required by the `oci-image-builder` pipeline, are passed as parameters to the pipeline.
+These parameters values are collected from data defined by the user and OIDC identity token.

-3. **Validating the OIDC Token**: The `oci-image-builder` pipeline, running in Azure DevOps, validates the OIDC token against the GitHub's
+4. **Validating the OIDC Token**: The `oci-image-builder` pipeline, running in Azure DevOps, validates the OIDC token against the GitHub's
    OIDC identity provider.
 This step ensures that the token is valid and has not been tampered with.

-4. **Using the OIDC Token**: The `oci-image-builder` pipeline uses the information from the OIDC token to clone the appropriate source code for the building of the OCI image.
-Additionally, it uses the information from the OIDC token to set the appropriate parameters for the build and to decide whether the OCI image should be signed or not.
+5. **OCI Image build preparation**: The `oci-image-builder` pipeline uses the information from the OIDC token to clone the appropriate source code for the building of the OCI image.
+Additionally, it uses the information from the OIDC token and user defined parameters to set the appropriate parameters for the build and to decide whether the OCI image should be signed or not.

-5. **Building the OCI Image**: Once the source code is cloned and the build parameters are set, the `oci-image-builder` pipeline proceeds to build the OCI image.
+6. **Building the OCI Image**: Once the source code is cloned and the build parameters are set, the `oci-image-builder` pipeline proceeds to build the OCI image.
 This process involves compiling the source code and packaging it into an OCI image.

-6. **Signing the OCI Image**: If the build was triggered by a push event in GitHub and the OIDC token indicates that the image should be signed, the `oci-image-builder` pipeline uses the `signify` service to sign the OCI image.
+7. **Signing the OCI Image**: If the build was triggered by a push event in GitHub and the OIDC token indicates that the image should be signed, the `oci-image-builder` pipeline uses the `signify` service to sign the OCI image.
 This step ensures the integrity and authenticity of the OCI image.

-7. **Pushing the OCI Image**: After the OCI image is built and optionally signed, it is then pushed to a specified OCI registry.
+8. **Pushing the OCI Image**: After the OCI image is built and optionally signed, it is then pushed to a specified OCI registry.

 ## GitHub OIDC Identity Token Claims